allenai/natural-instructions/tasks/README.md

 `task580_socialiqa_answer_generation` | Given a context, a question and three options; provide correct answer for the question based on the context. | Answer Generation
 `task581_socialiqa_question_generation` | Generate a question based on the given context and an answer. | Question Generation `task582_naturalquestion_answer_generation` | You are given an open-domain question and return an answer based on factual information | Answer Generation
+'task585_preposition_classification` | Given two words, you have to generate which preposition connects both. | Classification
 `task607_sbic_intentional_offense_binary_classification` | Determine whether the post is intentionally offensive or not | Binary Classification
 `task608_sbic_sexual_offense_binary_classification` | Determine whether the post is sexually offensive/explicit or not | Binary Classification
 `task609_sbic_potentially_offense_binary_classification` | Determine whether the post is potentially offensive or not | Binary Classification